kaelzhang/dynamico/README.md

 Tests are located in the **./tests** folder

-To run tests or to start working with dynamo-node, you should run a local dynamodb database
+To run tests or to start working with dynamico, you should run a local dynamodb database

 Here is the quickest process to setup a local dynamodb database